WHY We Are Here

 There are NO "pros" to this venture.
 It's an economic failure, it works to make climate change WORSE, and it tramples on the rights of Indigenous peoples - they do not have consent from most of the communities that are in its path and have done NOTHING to protect the many Indigenous women, girls and two spirits that are known to be at risk of violence when extraction projects occur.

 For all of these reasons, we say it's time to STOP TMX.

-The picture to the right shows the tar sands operation in Alberta, a disaster zone of leaking tailing ponds and toxic emissions that is the size of England.
+The picture below shows the tar sands operation in Alberta, a disaster zone of leaking tailing ponds and toxic emissions that is the size of England.